Andrew-Nes/ecommerce-application/README.md

 The application is powered by CommerceTools, a leading provider of commerce solutions for B2C and B2B enterprises.

+# Project  purpose

+Provide customers with a convenient and personalized way to purchase a product.

 # Technology Stack
 * TypeScript
 * React